sanjaradylov/scikit-fallback/README.md

 of the rejector to both accept correct predictions and reject ambiguous ones.

-For example, `skfb.estimators.RateFallbackClassifierCV` fits the base estimator and then finds the best confidence threshold s.t. the fallback rate on the held-out set is <= the provided value.
+For example, `skfb.estimators.RateFallbackClassifierCV` fits the base estimator and then finds the confidence threshold s.t. the fallback rate on the held-out set is <= the provided value.
 If `fallback_mode == "store"`, then the rejector returns `skfb.core.array.FBNDArray` of predictions and a sparse fallback-mask property, which lets us summarize the accuracy of both predictions and rejections.